Table of Contents

 - Temporary pancytopenia after viral infections

 Besides pancytopenia, the blood count will show a normochromic, normo-, or macrocytic anemia.
 The reticulocyte count will be reduced.
-Serological examinations of the blood should look for parvovirus B 19, hepatitis viruses, Epstein-Barr viruses, and cytomegaloviruses.
+Serological examinations of the blood should look for parvovirus B 19, hepatitis virus, Epstein-Barr viruses, and cytomegaloviruses.

 Treatment of Aplastic Anemia